MicrosoftDocs/azure-docs/articles/azure-netapp-files/faq-backup.md

 ## Can I change the location or storage tier of my backup vault?

-No, Azure NetApp Files automatically manages the backup data location within Azure storage, and this location or Azure storage tier cannot be modified by the user.
+No, Azure NetApp Files automatically manages the backup data location within Azure storage.
+This location or Azure storage tier cannot be modified by the user.

 ## What types of security are provided for the backup data?